Lebbeus Woods: Underground Berlin

-Influence on film
+Influences on culture

 Woods sued the producers of the film 12 Monkeys, claiming that they copied his work "Neomechanical Tower (Upper) Chamber".
 Woods won a "six figure sum", and allowed the film to continue to be screened.
 The end credits state that his work "inspired" the Interrogation Room set.

 Woods is credited as the "conceptual architect" for Alien 3, establishing the look and feel of the film, especially the opening sequence.

+Woods's works have inspired the art designer Viktor Antonov's personal style that is portrayed in several video game franchises, including Half-Life and Dishonored.
+Afterlight, from Silent Road Studios, is also known to use Woods's ideas both aesthetically and thematically.